ghassanpl/reflector/AttributeIdeas.md

 StringAttribute ScriptAccess{ "ScriptAccess", "Whether or not to hook up the generated accessors (getter, setter) to the scripting system", Targets::Fields, true };
 ```

+Look at https://benui.ca/unreal/ufunction/ and others for ideas

+* [static field] **Config** - like Unreal's config, but, y'know, for statics
 * [record] **Icon** - for the editors and such
 * [any] **Internal** - do not document, what else? if nothing else, it's handled by `Document`
 * [record] **GenerateResetFunctions** - will generate a Reset*FieldName* for each field in the class (see below), unless it has the Reset = false attribute